HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 If your earnings are variable, then the lender will want to see your income tax returns over several years and it is likely the rate offered will reflect the greater risk being taken by the lender.

-It is possible for a non-resident to obtain an unsecured bank loan in France, but you may have to jump through hoops to get it.
+It is possible for a non-resident to obtain an unsecured bank loan in France, but you will probably have to jump through hoops to get it.

 The attitude of the bank will be strongly influenced by how long they have known you and the confidence they have in you.